batwell31/Cat-Clicker/README.md

-# Cat-Clicker
+# Cat-Clicker-Premium #

 This was a little mini-project given to me by Udacity.
 It's a fully responsive, and if you click the picture of my cat you will notice the "Total Clicks" will increase.
 It was a fun project as it was based off of everything I've learned so far.
 I really had fun making this!
+Currently it's on the premium version of the cat-clicker!
+There are 5 cats you can choose between and click on!

 ## Live-Link ##